Otumian-empire/swift-python/format.md

 # Format used in preparing this content

 We used a very simple structure that basically leads us to the brevity of these materials.
 In order,

-* Content
+- Content
-* Examples and Notes (Warnings)
+- Examples and Notes (Warnings)
-* Practicals (Exercise)
+- Practicals (Exercise)
-* Summary
+- Summary

+The order can be ignored if it becomes a restriction.

 ## Content